Tokyo Olympics chief retracts sexist comments, refuses to resign | Education

 Nearly 80 percent of the Japanese public are opposed to holding the Summer Games as scheduled this year due to concerns about the coronavirus, recent polls show.
 Former judo champion Kaori Yamaguchi, who attended the JOC meeting with Mori, said the Olympic chief's comments could further erode trust in the Tokyo Games.

 "Given his position, it was quite unfortunate - and the fact that it was sent out to the world, it wasn't just an individual point of view but suggested to the world that Japanese may still think this way," she said ahead of Mori's briefing on Thursday.
-In an apparent protest of Mori's comments, Noriko Mizoguchi, a former judo silver medallist, tweeted the International Olympic Committee's code of ethics and said that any type of harassment should be rejected.
+Ordinary Japanese said they were taken aback and disappointed by Mori's remarks.

+"At the end of the day, you can see from those comments that it's a man's world," Kyoko Kayashima, a 68-year old woman said on Thursday.
+"I just thought it was disappointing."
+Renho, a prominent opposition lawmaker, called Mori's remarks "shameful".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)